atmsillinois/uiuc-atmos-computing/source/E3SM.rst

 Downloading the model
 ---------------------
-First, make sure to navigate to your E3SM folder from youd home directory.
+First, make sure to navigate to your E3SM folder from your home directory.
 ``cd E3SM2_1/``

 Use the following command to begin installing the required model files into this directory.